thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 After the balance the training set will look like this:
 ![class_balance_pie_post](img/class_balance_pie_post.png)

-## Split data into training, validation and test set
+## Split data into training validation and test set

 After we split the training set into **train** and **validation** sets.
 So we will have these dataframes:
 * ```x_train```: The training set data